fbasa/job-scheduler/README.md

 5) In dev/local (if already at your current schema do step 4) otherwise for new/fresh environment just run the API and it will auto-migrate.

 Note*
-When doing baseline, do not include any new additional changes to existing state.
-Do it after steps 1 to 4 in a separate migration.
+When doing a baseline, do not include any new additional changes to existing state.
+Do it after steps 1 to 4 AND in a separate migration.